The

 New York State Historic Preservation Office (NYSHPO)

-Formal support granted for proposed changes to the Phase IB Plan.
+Formal support granted for proposed changes to the Phase 1B Plan.

 Geophysical Survey Completed The parcel was surveyed using: